ethereum-optimism/optimism/deposits.md

 Deposit transactions have the following notable distinctions from existing transaction types:

 1. They are derived from Layer 1 blocks, and must be included as part of the protocol.
-2. They do not include signature validation (see [Deposited Transactions][deposited-transactions] for the rationale).
+2. They do not include signature validation (see [L1 Transaction deposits][#l1-transaction-deposits] for the rationale).

-We define a new [EIP-2718] compatible transaction type with the prefix `0x7E`.  and the following
+We define a new [EIP-2718] compatible transaction type with the prefix `0x7E`, and the following
 fields:

 - `address to`